CynthiaPeters/paddle-frontend-assessment/README.md

+This project is based on an assessment.
+Merics is a User-friendly all-in-one affiliate marketing web Application that enables setup, launch, automate and manage multi-affiliate campaigns in few minutes.
+This website contains highlights of campaigns allows users to track and optimize their campaigns.

 LIBRARY#

-Chakra UI library is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+Chakra UI library is a simple, modular and accessible component library that gives the building blocks needed to build React applications.

 Installation#

 In this Vite React project, Chakra UI was installed by running either of the following:

-npm i @chakra-ui/react @emotion/react@^11 @emotion/styled@^11 framer-motion@^6
+npm i @chakra-ui/react @emotion/react@^11 @emotion/styled@^11 framer-motion@^

                                     OR

 yarn add @chakra-ui/react @emotion/react@^11 @emotion/styled@^11 framer-motion@^6

 Provider Setup#

 After installing Chakra UI, ChakraProvider is needed to setup at the root of this application.

 Go to the src directory and inside main.jsx or main.tsx, wrap ChakraProvider around App:

 import { ChakraProvider } from '@chakra-ui/react' import * as ReactDOM from 'react-dom/client'